 Photographic Notes All the images were taken with a Nikon D70 digital SLR camera.
 Lenses were the 18-70mm 'kit' lens, Sigma 70-300mm APO Macro, and Sigma 12-24mm.
 I mostly used the 18-70 and next useful was the 70-300.
 I didn't use the 12-24 much and it's debatable whether it was worth carrying the extra weight, though it certainly came in useful for capturing the dramatic skies here and here.
 The camera performed faultlessly despite being cold and damp at times.
 I carried two spare batteries but never got on to the third despite taking about 800 photographs.
 The first battery was still showing full after a week but I changed it anyway.
 Other equipment carried included a small tripod Velbon Ultra Luxi F, Jessops x2 converter (hardly used), two Cokin grey-grad filters (never used), and a Flarebuster which came in useful a couple of times.

 All images shot in NEF (RAW) format.
-For quickly getting the images on to this website I converted them to JPEG using Preview Extractor and resized etc. using Paint Shop Pro (v7) but for better quality conversions, such as for prints or for publication, I use either Rawshooter Essentials or Adobe Camera Raw.
+For quickly getting the images on to this website I converted them to JPEG using Preview Extractor (this doesn't seem to be available any more) and resized etc. using Paint Shop Pro (v7) but for better quality conversions, such as for prints or for publication, I use either Rawshooter Essentials or Adobe Camera Raw.
 All further work is carried out using Adobe Photoshop.

 The Red House, East Greenland

 Tasiilaq weather and webcam (not been updated since Mar 06)

 This Cold Heaven: Seven Seasons in Greenland Gretel Ehrlich